codingSIM/codingSIM/README.md

-# Hi there, welcome to my GitHub!

-My name's Sorana.
+# I'm Sorana

 Check out my website here:
 * [My portfolio](https://soranaioanamarin.com/)

-## Some of my projects
+## My main projects

-1. [Ant Map]() - a web app created using the LAMP stack and Google Maps API that resolves the problem of mapping blankspots (specifically smaller infrastructure and objects of interest).
-A second iteration is under development and will be focused on maintaining personal markers (CRUD - API), it will also use Leaflet and OpenStreetMaps in place of the Google Maps API.
+1. [Ant Map](https://antmap.online) - A second iteration is under development and will be focused on maintaining personal markers (CRUD - API), it will also use Leaflet and OpenStreetMaps in place of Google Maps API.
 2. [Weekado](https://github.com/codingSIM/weekado) - a php productivity app, based on the Indistractable model by Nir Eyal.
 Weekado 2 in progress.
 3. [Portativ 2]() | [Repo](https://github.com/codingSIM/Portativ2) - a music tracker created using javascript.
 4. [Chalk](http://doc.gold.ac.uk/www/118/game/?uuid=smari003)) - a 2D platformer game with chalk-like mechanics - The Game Project - Hall of Fame
-5. [Base Test](https://github.com/codingSIM/BasesTestPy) - a python base test quiz.
-6. [My Website](https://github.com/codingSIM/Portfolio) - my portfolio website and its past releases and designs.

 ## Currently
-I've managed to pass my driving test in June 2024 and am now looking for a start in tech.
+I've passed my driving test in June 2024 and am looking for a start in tech.

 ## Contact
-If you have any feedback for any of my projects or would like to get in touch please don't hesitate to use one of the methods below:
+If you have any feedback for any of my projects or would like to get in touch please don't hesitate to contact me:
 * [Mail me!](mailto:simcoding@gmail.com)
 * [LinkedIn](https://www.linkedin.com/in/simcoding/)